mapledyne/yaaz/readme.md

 This command is the core of yaaz and will attempt to run you through a full ascension.
 See options, below, to customize how the script works.

+**Note:** Yaaz tries to make some choices in combats when it can help with quests (things like olfaction and some combat items that are good in some circumstances).
+From there, though, it reverts to your custom combat script settings in KoLMafia.
+If you want yaaz to fight differently, make the changes in your CCS settings in KoLMafia.

 ### yaaz-end

 Run this command once yaaz completes and it'll use up everything it thinks it